magmukendi/my100daysOfCode.v.2/README.md

 ## Day 84/100 August 28th 2022:
+**Today's progress**:

-**Today's progress**: Worked on Redux reducer.
+Task 1: Worked on Redux reducer.
 A common practice while working with reducer is to use const for action types.
 It is better to use constant rather using strings.

-I also learned how to use the subscribe() method from the redux.
+Task 2: I also learned how to use the subscribe() method from the redux.
 I got an hand on dispatch functions.
-Which is like a way for us to listen to change made in the store.s
+Which is like a way for us to listen to change made in the store.

+Task 3: Combine multiple reducers.
+When the app starts to grow bigger and bigger, it is temptiing to divide its state to multiple pieces.
+But if you use redux, you should keep them in a single state object.
+You should have a root reducer and pas that it into the redux createStore() method.

+For us to be able to combine multiple reducers, we can use the combine Reducers() method.
+It is best practice to create a reducer for each of the application state when they are distinct or unique.

+For ex.
+Note taking app with user authentication, one reducer can handle authentication and another could handle text and notes that the user is submitting.

+we will write a combineReducers()

+const rootReducer = Redux.combineReducers({
+auth: authenticationReducer,
+notes: notesReducer
+})

+TASK 4: Sending action data to the store

+TASK 5: Using middleware to handle asynchronous actions Redux has middle that helps us handle asynchronous endpoints.
+Redux Thunk middleware.

+TASK 6: Making a counter with Redux
 **Thoughts**:
 **Link to work**: